QuickBooks Blog

 In the unfortunate event that you pass before your retirement, you’ll want to iron out what happens to your business following your passing.
 This may include passing the business onto a spouse, parent, or child in your life.

-To help you throughout this process, you may want to seek the help of an estate planning attorney to ensure that you leave no boxes unchecked when creating your will.
+To help you throughout this process, you may want to seek the help of an estate planning attorney who can make sure you leave no boxes unchecked when creating your will.

 Two-thirds of Americans don’t have any form of estate planning document.